Dentists are focusing on emergency care

 If you can’t get to the dentist

 Ask your dentist about the opportunity for telehealth visits.
-Guardian will pay for these consultations during this time of crisis.

 Healthy home care